Reo-Naoki/Bit-Wallet/wallet/README.md

     Mainnet: /data/data/de.schildbach.wallet/files/key-backup-protobuf
     Testnet: /data/data/de.schildbach.wallet_test/files/key-backup-protobuf-testnet

-Your wallet can be manually backed up to and restored from external storage:
+Your wallet can be manually backed up to and restored from a share of the storage access framework (likely Google Drive):

-    Mainnet: /sdcard/Download/bitcoin-wallet-backup-<yyyy-MM-dd>
+    Mainnet: bitcoin-wallet-backup-<yyyy-MM-dd>
-    Testnet: /sdcard/Download/bitcoin-wallet-backup-testnet-<yyyy-MM-dd>
+    Testnet: bitcoin-wallet-backup-testnet-<yyyy-MM-dd>

 If you want to recover coins from manual backups and for whatever reason you cannot use the app itself to restore from the backup, see the separate [README.recover.md](README.recover.md) guide.